Dr. Michelle Schroeder-Moreno, Director

 Jose Harvey, Communications Manager

 Jose began working at the farm in the spring of 2012 as a student pursuing his graduate education.
-At first, he worked in the field facilitating various farm duties but he quickly carved a place for himself as Communications Manager and now manages all aspects of the farm’s communications including social media.
+At first, he worked in the field facilitating various farm duties but he quickly carved a place for himself as the Communications Manager.
 He is an NC State alumnus having earned a Masters of Liberal Studies with a focus in Nonprofit Agricultural Development in 2013.
-He is a Board Member for Third Millennium Alliance, forest conservation nonprofit based out of Ecuador.
-Chavira loves the farm and everything it stands for.
-He hopes to see it flourish into its true potential.
+He is also a Board Member for Third Millennium Alliance, a forest conservation nonprofit.
+He loves everything about the farm and hopes to see it flourish into its true potential.

 Alison Reeves, Farm Manager

 Our Farm Manager, Alison, still cannot believe that she has her dream job!
 She is passionate about connecting the community to the farm and to each other.
 She is a firm believer in the value of hard work and knowing where your food comes from.
 She also advocates weeding for world peace and working through any problem in life.

 The agroecology farm runs by Chris’s rule of thumb.
 He is a gifted beekeeper, kung-fu master, carpenter, electrician, farmer, chef, mechanic, and musician…really whatever he puts his mind to!
 Chris is the back bone of experience and innovation around the farm.

 David Anderson, Student Worker- Horticulture and Crop Science 2015

 Hailing from the far-reaches of Cherokee County NC, David brings a wealth of knowledge.
 Being raised on a diverse farm and with lots of interesting and practical experience, David is a valuable member of the team.
 He is up for any job and his special brand of Cherokee charm makes him a favorite around the farm.

 Jaclyn Mills, Student Worker-Horticulture 2015